Sejsel/aoc2024-ksplang/aoc25/README.md

 Part 1 is sweet and simple.
 Part 2 actually a nice task, will try the most trivial approach first and then might implement a better way.

+Part 2 was actually way faster than I expected even without any smart approach.
+Might come back to it later, but this is okay by me for now.